-Christian is a licensed psychologist specialising in the fields of psychotherapy and clinical child psychology.
-He has been practicing psychology for 16 years, in addition to his part-time career as a lecturer at the Department of Psychology at the University of Southern Denmark.
+I am a certified psychologist specialising in the fields of psychotherapy and clinical child psychology.
+I have been practicing psychology for 17 years, in addition to serving part-time as an adjunct clinical instructor at the Department of Psychology at the University of Southern Denmark.

-He was raised bilingually (Danish and English [UK]), grew up with two cultures (including Catholicism and Protestantism), and has two passports.
-He originally pursued literature and linguistics, gaining an MA in English and Classical Philology, and adding a DipEd.
+I was raised bilingually (Danish and English [UK]), grew up with two cultures (including Catholicism and Protestantism), and have two passports.
+I originally pursued literature and linguistics, gaining an MA in English and Classical Philology, and adding a DipEd.

-For 11 years, he taught English in Denmark at Upper Secondary Education (Sixth Form College) level, before switching to Psychology as a consequence of his growing engagement in helping students with exam phobia.
+For 11 years, I taught English in Denmark at Upper Secondary Education (Sixth Form College/High School) level, before switching to Psychology as a consequence of my growing engagement in helping students with exam phobia.

-In addition, he spent several years as a part-time translator of psychological tests and texts (Danish→English and English→Danish).
+In addition, I spent several years as a part-time translator of psychological tests and texts (Danish→English and English→Danish).

-Therapeutically, he has trained extensively in cognitive-behavioural therapy (CBT) in most of its forms, including third generation approaches.
+Therapeutically, I have trained extensively in cognitive-behavioural therapy (CBT) in most of its forms, including third generation approaches.

-He is also a trained couples and family therapist in the systemic-narrative tradition, and has published both research articles and practitioner material within the field of family therapy.
+I am also a trained couples and family therapist in the systemic-narrative tradition, and have published both research articles and practitioner material within the field of family therapy.

-In addition, he is a recognized EMDR therapist, working with PTSD and related conditions, stemming from violent incidents as well as developmental trauma.
+In addition, I am a recognized EMDR and ART therapist, working with PTSD and related conditions stemming from violent incidents as well as developmental trauma.

 Making an appointment

-If you wish to book a session with Christian, the best way is to make a call, preferably before noon, to "Tidens Psykologer" where the clinic secretary will help you navigate all the practical details:
+If you wish to book a session with me, the best way is to make a call, preferably before noon, to "Tidens Psykologer", where the clinic secretary will help you navigate all the practical details: